-Joni Mitchell pulls music from Spotify, saying she stands with Neil Young in covid protest
+Joni Mitchell pulls music from Spotify in stand with Neil Young against covid misinformation

 Spotify pulls Neil Young’s music after his ultimatum regarding Joe Rogan and ‘fake information about vaccines’

 Mitchell, 78, like Young is a California-based songwriter who hails from Canada and enjoyed wide success in the 1970s.
-Known for hits such as “Big Yellow Taxi” and “A Case of You” she has about 3.7 million monthly listeners on Spotify.
+Known for hits such as “Big Yellow Taxi” and “A Case of You,” she has about 3.7 million monthly listeners on Spotify.

-In a message on his website Friday, Young said when he left Spotify “I felt better.”
+In a message on his website Friday, Young said that when he left Spotify “I felt better.”
 He added: “I am happy and proud to stand in solidarity with the front line health care workers who risk their lives every day to help others.”

-So far, more than 876,000 people have died from coronavirus in the United States and over 74,015,000 cases have been reported, according to a Post tracker.
+So far, more than 876,000 people have died of covid-19 in the United States, and more than 74,015,000 cases of coronavirus have been reported, according to a Post tracker.